 Our pocket mid-century neighborhood is a fan favorite of visitors to Modernism Week.

-Revitalization of the homes in our neighborhood began in the mid-2010's with homes purchased by architects and builders who restored the early homes in our neighborhood.
+Revitalization of the homes in our neighborhood began in the mid-2010's with homes purchased by architects and contractors who restored the early homes in our neighborhood.
 Once forgotten, our neighborhood is now fabulous with most of our homes fully restored.

 The Little Beverly Hills neighborhood first participated in Modernism Week in 2019.
 We then took several years off and returned with tours for three consecutive years.
 In fact, our tour sold out each of the last three years (2023, 2024 and 2025) with 40% more tickets sold in 2025 than in previous years.

 Visitors share feedback including the care with with homeowners have maintained, restored and enhanced these classic mid-century homes.
 They often remark about the creativity in design and aesthetic used in the renovations.
-And, some visitors even purchase homes here after visiting for a tour.
+And, some visitors even purchase homes after visiting for a tour.

 Modernism Week 2025 may now be over, but check back for details about new events including: